Blosc/c-blosc2/README.rst

 * **Contiguous frames:** allow to store super-chunks contiguously, either on-disk or in-memory.
 When a super-chunk is backed by a frame, instead of storing all the chunks sparsely in-memory, they are serialized inside the frame container.
 The frame can be stored on-disk too, meaning that persistence of super-chunks is supported.

-* **Sparse frames (on-disk):** each chunk in a super-chunk is stored in a separate file, as well as the metadata.
-This is the counterpart of in-memory super-chunk, and allows for more efficient updates than in frames (i.e. avoiding 'holes' in monolithic files).
+* **Sparse frames:** each chunk in a super-chunk is stored in a separate file or different memory area, as well as the metadata.
+This is allows for more efficient updates/deletes than in contiguous frames (i.e. avoiding 'holes' in monolithic files).
+The drawback is that it consumes more inodes when on-disk.
+Thanks to Marta Iborra for this contribution.

 * **Partial chunk reads:** there is support for reading just part of chunks, so avoiding to read the whole thing and then discard the unnecessary data.